FAQs

 Choosing the right cable is more important than many people realise.
 While it might be tempting to focus on connectors or equipment, the cable itself plays a key role in ensuring your system performs reliably and safely.
 Selecting the wrong cable can lead to poor performance, unnecessary maintenance, or even complete system failure.

 Whether you’re designing a new installation or replacing an existing cable, taking the time to choose the right one can save both time and money in the long run.
+If you want a quick refresher first, our guide to cable assembly basics explains how cables are bundled and protected.

 1. Understand the Application